amfern/conveyor.js/README.md

-deal some how with round dependancies - or just leave stack overflow exception allow user to extract visual represintation of dependancies from engine git doesn't save softlinks???
+deal some how with round dependancies - or just leave stack overflow exception allow user to extract visual represintation of dependancies from engine git doesn't save softlinks??? allow users to register and unregister systems during runtime

+### Target
+build a fast passed game targeting gameplay, tactics, inviting the player to expolit it vast new laws of phisics to achieve an epic battles and moves.

 ### License